Friedrich Wilhelm von Bissing: Political views and personal life

 Bissing was considered politically reactionary, he was accused of ethnic, anti-Semitic and anti-Catholic attitudes.
 He joined the NSDAP on September 16, 1925 (membership number 18,729) and was a friend of Rudolf Hess.
 He wore the Golden Party Badge.
 He remained a devout Protestant and was even a member of the state synod of the Evangelical Lutheran Church in Bavaria.
 He failed in his efforts to remain loyal to the party and the church at the same time.
 In 1937, despite an appeal for clemency to the Fuhrer, he was expelled from the party.
-Before 1945, however, he did not turn away from National Socialism.
-However, he could not come to terms with individual excesses of National Socialism.
+Before 1945, however, he did not turn away from Nazism.
+However, he could not come to terms with individual excesses of the Nazis.
 After the so-called "Reichspogromnacht" in 1938, he visited his Jewish colleague Georg Steindorff to express his regret about what had happened.

 Friedrich Wilhelm von Bissing had been married to Elisabeth (Elsa) Freifrau von Carlowitz (1875–1961) since 1904.